forta-network/docs/docs/matic.md

 1. Navigate to the [Polygon swap tool](https://wallet.polygon.technology/swap/)
 2. Connect your Metamask wallet if needed (you will be prompted to sign a message)
-3. Select how much MATIC you want to receive (for reference, 1 [MATIC](https://coinmarketcap.com/currencies/polygon/) will allow you to publish ~80 agents)
+3. Select how much MATIC you want to receive (for reference, 1 [MATIC](https://coinmarketcap.com/currencies/polygon/) will allow you to publish ~80 bots)
 4. Select WETH as the token to swap (will be labelled "Ether (PoS-WETH)")
 5. Click the Approve button
 6. Click the Swap button
 7. Wait for the transaction to complete on Polyon mainnet
 8. Verify your account balance on Polygon mainnet using the [Polygon block explorer](https://polygonscan.com/).
 You should have received the specified amount of **MATIC**

 You should now have MATIC tokens on Polygon mainnet in order to pay gas fees!
-You can now continue [deploying your agent](deploying.md).
+You can now continue [deploying your bot](deploying.md).